nopnop2002/Arduino-ESPAT-TCP/Socket_Client_ESP01/README.md

 You need to change the following environment.

 - #define SERVER          "192.168.10.46"
-Socket server you use
+IP address of the TCP server to use
 - #define PORT            8080
-Socket port you use
+Port number of the TCP server to use
 - #define INTERVAL        5000
 Interval of Packet Send(Second)